 Universal Training Institute occupies the entire second floor of a two-story office building.
 In addition to an open stairway to the second floor, UTI is accessible by elevator.
 A public pay parking lot with about 55 spaces is located immediately adjacent to the building and a public pay parking garage with about 200 spaces is one-half block away.
-Security cameras are installed in all classrooms, labs, entry and exit doors, hallways, and the student lounge; the cameras are monitored at the reception desk and in the CEO/President's office.
-There is controlled access entry into UTI, with doors being locked until 30 minutes before the start of the school day and are relocked by 8:00 p.m.
-Access during locked times is by buzzer only.
+Security cameras are installed in all classrooms, labs, entry and exit doors, hallways, and the student lounge; the cameras are monitored at the reception desk all administrative offices and in the CEO/President's office.
+There is controlled access entry into UTI, with doors being locked at all times.
+Access is only provided by a buzzer system only which is monitored by the receptionist or other administrative personnel only.

-UTI has two computer labs equipped with 34 desktop computers.
+UTI has two computer labs equipped with 48 desktop computers.
 Each computer is equipped with Internet accessibility which allows students to take examinations, conduct online research for class assignments and to view program-related information.
 Students also have access to the Perth Amboy Public Library, which is comfortably located within 150 feet from institution.